vsbuffalo/vincebuffalo-website/_posts/2012-03-12-23andme-gwascat.md

 ---
 layout: post
-title: Using Bioconductor's gwascat Package to Analyze your 23andme Data
+title: Using Bioconductor to Analyze your 23andme Data
 tags:
  - hide
 ---

-# Using Bioconductor's `gwascat` Package to Analyze your 23andme Data
+# Using Bioconductor to Analyze your 23andme Data

 Bioconductor is one of the open source projects of which I am most fond.
 The documentation is excellent, the community wonderful, the